 Even the most stoic of us doesn’t want to be the kid with no valentines in the carefully-decorated, ever-hopeful box.
 (I guess that’s illegal these days …. at school everyone gets exactly the same number of valentines unless you can sneak in a special card to your secret love without the teacher — or any of the kids — catching you!)
 You don’t get guarantees in real life.

-So, what do we do with Valentine’s Day?
+So, what do we do with Valentine’s Day after divorce?

 There are lots of things like celebrating love itself instead of a particular lover.
 Do something nice for yourself or for a family member or friend …. or even your pet.

 But here’s something really cool you can do for yourself.
-Come to the RADiCAL Divorce Recovery Conference for Women on Friday the 13th from 5:00 pm – 8:30 pm and Saturday the 14th from 8:30 am – 4:00 pm.
-There will be a whole bunch of other RADiCAL Women to connect with, who get how you’re feeling.
-RADiCAL women will tell their stories of rebuilding their own lives.
+Sign up for the MasterPlan Divorce Recovery Program, which includes monthly membership to the MDR Community.
+Connect with a whole bunch of other RADiCAL women who get how you’re feeling.
+RADiCAL women who tell their stories of rebuilding their own lives.
 Experts will share their knowledge and give you tools to move forward.
 Most likely you’ll cry, you’ll laugh … but most important you’ll be encouraged and inspired and you’ll fast forward your recovery.
-Plus, we’ll provide appetizers on Friday night, a continental breakfast on Saturday morning , a great lunch, and healthy snacks, too.